 John R. Chapman is an attorney in Holland & Knight's Fort Lauderdale office and a member of the Litigation and Dispute Resolution Team, as well as the Transportation & Infrastructure Industry Sector Group.
-His practice focuses on complex commercial litigation, contract negotiation and disputes, restrictive covenant and trade secret litigation, nondisclosure matters, and all business torts and statutory claims.
+His practice focuses on complex commercial litigation, asset recovery and judgment enforcement, and all business torts and statutory claims.
 Mr. Chapman represents clients in both state and federal courts from the pre-suit phase through trial, appeals and collection.

 Mr. Chapman makes it a point to understand his clients' business, needs and industries.
 This approach is the key to Mr. Chapman having successfully represented clients in the financial services, marine, real estate and development, employee staffing, manufacturing and insurance industries.
 With his guidance and approach, Mr. Chapman's clients have obtained multimillion-dollar jury verdicts, and defeated or resolved adverse claims seeking billions of dollars in damages.